KasparTr/engineer-starter-pack/README.md

 - OOP design patterns (Creational, Structural, Behavioral)
 - Common puzzels and examples (e.g GridPath challenge, etc)

-All content has theoretical explanations (see about files) and examples (see Runner classes).
+All content has theoretical explanations (see individual README) and examples (see Runner classes).

 All content has references to source.